SalomePlatform/hexablock/doc/gui_hemisphere.rst

 Partial HemiSpherical Grid
 ==========================
-To create a partial hemispherical grid: On *Radial section* check the *partial* checkbox and fill in the *angle* parameter.
+To create a partial hemispherical grid: On *Radial section* check the *partial* check box and fill in the *angle* parameter.

 .. image:: _static/gui_parthemispherical.png
    :align: center